Dance Education M.A.

 Degree: Master of Arts

 Towson University’s award-winning dance department has built upon its leading undergraduate dance education program with a new Master of Arts in Dance Education.
 The 36-unit program provides flexible, part-time graduate study for certified dance educators looking to deepen their practice and qualify for the Maryland State Department of Education's advanced professional certification.
-Accredited by the National Association of Schools of Dance (NASD), it’s the first and only master’s program in Maryland designed specifically for dance educators.
+Accredited by the National Association of Schools of Dance (NASD), it’s the first and only master of arts program in Maryland designed specifically for dance educators.

-The program’s focus on existing dance education professionals sets it apart from other programs aimed at people looking to change careers or just embarking on dance education.
+The program’s focus on existing dance education professionals sets it apart from other programs aimed at people looking to change careers or focus on dance education.
 This program is for a professional to examine their own pedagogical practices and then place it within a more globally informed and theoretically rich context.
 Study starts from a global perspective then moves to an individualized one, examining the personal pedagogy of each candidate and their interests.
 Finally, the focus expands back to a broader application that is synthesized in an action research-based project and thesis.

 The program connects students with nationally recognized, award-winning faculty mentors and access to state-of-the-art practice and performance spaces and prepares graduates for a variety of career options as teacher-leaders or doctoral candidates.